boltops-tools/terraspace-docs/_includes/intro/install.md

 ## Linux Support Only

-Terraspace works on macosx and linux only.
-Terraspace does not work on windows.
+Terraspace currently only works on macosx and linux.
 For windows users, consider using the [Cloud9 IDE](https://aws.amazon.com/cloud9/), which runs in a browser and uses linux.

 {% if include.provider %}
 Next, we'll configure {{ include.provider }}.